sgraden/vpc/vpc-security.md

   * List all ACLs
   * List all rules in certain ACLs (Ingress + egress categories)
   * CRUD (Create, Read, Update, Delete) the ACL
-  * Charges up to 25 ingress and egress rules are free (All rules are free during Beta release.)
+  * Charges for up to 25 ingress and egress rules are bypassed for the duration of the Beta release phase.
+(In fact, all rules are free during the Beta release phase.
+Later, there will be some cost for more than 25 ingress and egress rules.)

 ### Security Group
 A **security group** acts as a virtual firewall that controls the traffic for one or more servers (VSIs).
 A security group is a collection of rules that specify whether to allow traffic for an associated VSI.